matej-kotrba/musio/README.md

 [x] - create new lobby component for displaying it when points limit was not reached, so basically for the temporary round lobby
-[] - try to refactor how GuessingPhase works, the fallback especially [] - fix game options slider value being written on top of slider thumb [] - change host when host leaves
+[] - try to refactor how GuessingPhase works, the fallback especially [x] - change host when host leaves

+[] - add rate limiting for sending messages and limit the length of the message [] - host reloading page in lobby causes wierd bugs
 [] - now new lobby is created when hitting the rest endpoint, just check if the lobby exist there and create it only on join
 [x] - currently points are being summed on client, maybe send from server the total points and not only the gained ones